 My rating for this restaurant: 4 stars for food; 3 stars for service and 5 stars for the view.

-The snack bar at the Valley Station offers small selection of sandwiches, salads and drinks.
-The outdoors seating area offers a great view of the mountain and the tram cars.
+The snack bar at the Valley Station offers a small selection of sandwiches, salads, and drinks.
+The outdoor seating area offers a great view of the mountain and the tram cars.
 You can also enjoy a nice waterfall.

 Back at Palm Springs